Sparks Lake

 Equipment Needed

-It would best best to have a sturdy tripod incase you need to do an exposure blend or composite your image.
+It would be best to have a sturdy tripod in case you need to do an exposure blend or composite your image.

 Number of Other Photographers to Expect